ychigiji/CSC212SpellChecking/README.md

 You might want to create a unit test so that you count the nodes of a CharTrie that you can draw by hand.
 (So you know if you get it correct).

+For clarity, ``countNodes`` should return the number of characters stored in the tree.
+This should be more than the number of words in the vocabulary, but less than the number of characters in the vocabulary (since a Trie shares prefixes).

 ### (10) SortedStringListSet.binarySearch

 Right now, this data structure merely calls Java's built-in ``Collections.binarySearch``.
 Replace it with your own implementation.